-- guidance and concepts for study design
+- Guidance and concepts for study design

-- statistical analysis
+- Statistical analysis

-- assistance with the IRB submission process
+- Assistance with the IRB submission process

-- coordination of applicable research studies (regulatory document maintenance, case report form completion, subject enrollment, scheduling and follow up)
+- Coordination of applicable research studies (regulatory document maintenance, case report form completion, subject enrollment, scheduling and follow up)

-- repository for research documents such as Citi training
+- Repository for research documents such as Citi training.

-A departmental research committee meets bimonthly to discuss ongoing issues, review and give feedback on resident research projects, and brainstorm ideas for new studies.
+A Departmental Research Committee meets bimonthly to discuss ongoing issues, review and give feedback on resident research projects, and brainstorm ideas for new studies.
 The committee also reviews and approves applications for departmental grant money.

-2015-2016 was a very productive year for faculty and resident research.
+2016-2017 was a very productive year for faculty and resident research.
 The faculty and residents had multiple publications, abstracts, and presentations over the course of the year.
-We have many ongoing projects in the areas of infectious disease, clinical operations, and resident education, several of which are grant funded.
+We have many ongoing projects in the areas of infectious disease, clinical operations, EMS, and resident education, several of which are grant funded.
 Please see the full list of studies for further details.

 Due to our department’s ongoing involvement with EMERGEncy ID Net: An emergency department–based emerging infections sentinel network, we have had the opportunity to work on several large multi-center grant funded trials in the past few years.
 Our past participation in a large multi-center trial, Strategies using Off-patent antibiotics for methicillin resistant staphylococcus aureus (“STOP-MRSA”), led to a publication on cellulitis in JAMA this year for Dr. Mark Steele.